 In November 2006 the club unveiled plans to move from Mestalla to a new stadium in the north west of the city on the Avenida Cortes Valencianas.
 The stadium would seat 75,000 and include commercial and retail outlets at a cost of 344 million euros.
 Work began on 1 August 2007, but Valencia was just about to have their worst domestic season for nearly 20 years and as a result would not qualify for the Champions League.
 No Champions League means no lorry-loads of euros and with the world financial crisis looming, the banks started to get twitchy.
 Things were not going well at the new stadium either.
 On 26 May 2008, four construction workers died when scaffolding collapsed on one of the ten main towers.
 A further failure to qualify for the Champions League in 2008-09 saw the club’s debt rise to over 500 million euros and when in the summer of 2009, they defaulted on several payments to the construction company, worked stopped on the new stadium.
 The site has lain empty ever since and whilst the club’s debt has been reduced, the project appears all but abandoned.

 So where does this leave Valencia?
-Over the past 18 months, it has been extensively refurbished, with the existing seating spray painted to produce a vibrant mix of orange, black & white.
+2014 saw the extensive refurbishment of Mestalla.
+The existing seating was spray painted to produce a vibrant mix of orange, black & white.
 The exterior has been re-painted and clad with gigantic club-themed banners.
 Things appeared to look brighter on the financial front when the club gained a new owner in the shape of Singapore businessman Peter Lim.
 Lim’s priority was to stabilise the club’s finances, but the proposed investment in the team and the Nou Mestalla simply has not materialised.
 Valencia’s short to medium term future appears to be at Mestalla, and I for one, hope that this grand old stadium will continue to grace La Liga for many a season to come.